fahrnbergerg/tryhackme/contain-linux.md

 - If we do not receive payment within two hours, your decryption key will be destroyed and your files will be lost forever.
 </pre>
 # `user.txt`
-Since you do not want any money, ignore the ransom demand.
+Since you do not want to pay any money, ignore the ransom demand.
 Find and the expected file `user.txt` inside the home directory.

 `cat user.txt` (Target Machine)